Enable or Disable Offline Files in Windows 10 | Use it Correctly

 After that, it will start to prepare and make these files offline, saying “ your files will be available offline”, just wait and then disconnect your network drive after this task ends.

-Now, you can turn on or off offline files in Windows 10, there are 3 commonly used ways, you can try one of them in the following.
+Now, you can turn on or off offline files in Windows 10, there are 3 commonly used ways, and you can try one of them in the following.
 Of course, these methods are still applied in Windows 7 and Windows 8.

 Method 1: Configure offline files in Windows 10 by Sync Center